October 19, 20254 min ReadLast reviewed November 20, 2025

 Benefits

-• Immediate Removal of Toxins: By removing the biofilm, you remove the source of exotoxins causing inflammation.
+• Removal of Inflammatory Debris: By removing biofilm and debris, you reduce one source of lid-margin inflammation.

 • Uncapping Glands: It helps physically clear the openings of the meibomian glands.

 Most patients report a feeling of "freshness" and lighter eyelids immediately after the procedure.
-It is typically repeated every 4 to 6 months.
+Repeat frequency varies.
+Some people need periodic treatment, while others do well with home hygiene alone; follow clinician advice.

 FAQs